MAVRL: Learning Reward Functions from Multiple Feedback Types with Amortized Variational Inference: Mavrl : Multi-Feedback Amortized Variational Reward Learning

 \subsection{Properties of \mavrl}

-\paragraph{Extensibility.} A central property of \mavrl is that it can incorporate any form of human feedback for which a likelihood can be specified.
-Each feedback type contributes to the objective exclusively through its likelihood term $p^{(m)}(y \mid R, Q_\phi)$.
-As a result, extending the framework to a new feedback modality requires only defining an appropriate likelihood, without modifying the reward encoder, the auxiliary value function, or the optimization procedure.
+\paragraph{Extensibility.} A central property of \mavrl is that it can use any form of human feedback for which a likelihood can be specified.
+Each feedback type contributes to the objective only through its likelihood term $p^{(m)}(y \mid R, Q_\phi)$.
+Thus, adding a new feedback modality requires only defining its likelihood, without changing the reward encoder, auxiliary value function, or optimization.

-\paragraph{Unified Objective Without Loss Balancing.} \mavrl does not assume that different feedback modalities share a common intermediate representation or supervision signal.
-Feedback-specific likelihoods relate observations to the underlying reward through different statistical relationships, such as action probabilities, return comparisons, ordinal thresholds, or cumulative regret.
-Because all feedback enters through log-likelihood terms in a single variational objective, the relative influence of each modality is determined by the data and feedback models, not by hand-tuned cross-modal weights.
+\textbf{Unified Objective Without Cross-Modal Loss Balancing.} \mavrl does not assume that different feedback modalities share a common intermediate representation or supervision signal besides the reward function.
+Feedback-specific likelihoods relate observations to the reward via different statistical relationships, such as action probabilities, return comparisons, ordinal thresholds, or cumulative regret.
+Because all feedback appears as log-likelihood terms in a single variational objective, the relative influence of each modality is determined by the data and feedback models, not by hand-tuned cross-modal weights.
 Thus, \mavrl removes the need to choose how much each feedback type should weigh in the reward estimator: For instance, with $n_d=1$ demonstration and $n_p=25$ preferences and known noise parameters, their relative weights in a combined loss or post-hoc ensemble are \textit{arbitrary} in general MDPs. \mavrl avoids this issue entirely.

 Two parameter categories remain: \emph{Likelihood-specific noise parameters} (\eg Bradley–Terry temperature $\beta$, rating cutpoints $\{\psi_k\}$, and stop hazard parameters $\lambda, \rho$) model annotator behavior and are grounded in established human-feedback models; they can optionally be treated as latent variables and inferred under behaviorally plausible priors. \emph{Regularization coefficients} $\lambda_{\mathrm{KL}}$ and $\lambda_{\mathrm{TD}}$ control posterior regularization and reward–Q-value consistency; we tune them via standard model selection, and performance is stable over a broad range of values, with Q-value-based feedback (demonstrations and stops) requiring non-zero $\lambda_{\mathrm{TD}}$.

-\paragraph{Order-Invariant and Asynchronous Training.} \looseness=-1 The training objective imposes no constraints on the order, frequency, or interleaving of feedback from different modalities.
-Mini-batches from the type-specific feedback datasets can be sampled independently and combined arbitrarily during optimization.
+\paragraph{Order-Invariant and Asynchronous Training.} The training objective is agnostic to the order, frequency, and interleaving of feedback modalities.
+Mini-batches from each type-specific feedback dataset are sampled independently and can be combined arbitrarily during optimization.